 How to Score a National Merit Scholarship?

-Winning a National Merit Scholarship is a challenge yet attainable.
+Winning a National Merit Scholarship is possible.
+Here are the steps to take.

 The Application Process